avakiai/avakiai.github.io/content/posts/sas.md

 ---
 title: "[Outreach] Skype a Scientist: Talking to 4th Grades about bats"
-date: 2021-11-31T13:12:04+02:00
+date: 2021-12-01T13:12:04
 draft: false
 ---

-I had a great time talking to a couple classes of 4th graders yesterday about bats.
-As part of the online scientist-teacher matching program, #SkypeaScientist, I linked up with [Mrs. Phaedra Taft](https://twitter.com/taftphaedra1) at an elementary school in Connecticut.
+Back in November, I had a great experience talking to a couple classes of 4th graders about bats.
+As part of the online scientist-teacher matching program, #SkypeaScientist, I linked up with
+[Mrs. Phaedra Taft](https://twitter.com/taftphaedra1) at an elementary school in Connecticut.

 We talked about bat ecology, their hearing and vocal abilities, and their natural history.
 It's